bluesky66-dev/kibana/packages/kbn-plugin-generator/README.md

 ## Plugin Development Scripts

 Generated plugins receive a handful of scripts that can be used during development.
-Those scripts are detailed in the [README.md](template/README.md) file in each newly generated plugin, and expose the scripts provided by the [HyperSec Kibana plugin helpers](../kbn-plugin-helpers), but here is a quick reference in case you need it:
+Those scripts are detailed in the [README.md](template/README.md) file in each newly generated plugin, and expose the scripts provided by the [Kibana plugin helpers](../kbn-plugin-helpers), but here is a quick reference in case you need it:

 > ***NOTE:*** The following scripts should be run from the generated plugin.

   - `yarn kbn bootstrap`

-    Install dependencies and crosslink HyperSec Kibana and all projects/plugins.
+    Install dependencies and crosslink Kibana and all projects/plugins.

     > ***IMPORTANT:*** Use this script instead of `yarn` to install dependencies when switching branches, and re-run it whenever your dependencies change.